🌎Currency: Real (R$) (BRL)

 🌎Don't miss: Views from "Christ the Redeemer"

-Getting there and transportation: Brazil is the biggest country in South America, therefore getting there is quite accesible from multiple counties in Europe, America and even Africa.
-The main port of entry is Sau Paulo, and Río de Janeiro.
+Brazil is the biggest country in South America, therefore getting there is quite accessible from multiple counties in Europe, America and even Africa.
+The main port of entry is Sao Paulo, and Río de Janeiro.
 However the country has been developing some other major cities and the infrastructure has improved a lot making it possible to launch international flights from smaller Brazilian cities to other south American destinations and North American major cities.

 The national airline is Tam Airlines, already re-branded as LATAM, after it merged.
-It flies to many European and American destinations direct from Sau Paulo.
-It's also possible to reach Brazil with many other European and American Airlines having at least one daily flight to either Sau Paulo or Río de Janeiro.
+It flies to many European and American destinations direct from Sao Paulo.
+It's also possible to reach Brazil with many other European and American Airlines having at least one daily flight to either São Paulo or Rio de Janeiro.
 Popular airlines to fly to Brazil are Lufthansa, Iberia and Tap Portugal.

 The arrival process is pretty straight forward, as all tourists from Europe or America do not need a visa to enter Brazil.